sophia26750/sophia26750.github.io/content/post/readme.md

 ---
 layout:     posts
-title:      "An introduction to this website"
+title:      "Introduction to this website"
 subtitle:   "A small buisness to give back to my community."
 date:       2024-12-31
 author:     "Sophia"